 -

-Performance and asset allocations
+SMSF performance and asset allocations

 How to create an SMSF investment strategy

-An investment strategy can usually be done by your SMSF provider platform, a financial adviser, or yourself if you are willing and able.
+An investment strategy can usually be done through an SMSF provider platform, a specialist financial adviser, or you can do it yourself - if you are willing and able.
 It can be as simple as a Word document addressing the five points above, your asset allocations, and reasons for those percentage figures.
-You must write within context of your age, your appetite for investment risk at that age, and also account for the fact you might want to mitigate risk more as you get older.

 Navigating the SMSF compliance and tax minefield can be a massive headache for a new trustee or member.
-Long story short, if your fund does not have an investment strategy or it’s not sufficient, it’s at risk of being ‘non compliant’, which is a big deal in the eyes of the ATO.
+Long story short, if your fund does not have an investment strategy or it’s not sufficient, it’s at risk of being ‘non-compliant’, which is a big deal in the eyes of the ATO.

-If your strategy fails to adequately address the five points mentioned earlier, you can fix this by attaching a signed and dated addendum to the strategy, which can then be shown to your SMSF auditor.
-Certain events may necessitate a review, such as a market correction, when a new member joins or leaves, when a member starts receiving a pension or if any significant life events happen.
-The ATO requires you as a trustee to review the investment strategy annually.
+Certain events may necessitate a review, such as a market correction, when a new member joins or leaves, when a member starts receiving a pension, or if any significant life events occur.
+The ATO requires you, as a trustee, to review the investment strategy annually.

 Photo by Ryan Gukert on Unsplash